CREATE YOUR VERY OWN SVG CUT FILES TO USE WITH YOUR CRICUT OR SILHOUETTE CUTTING MACHINE.

 It started out when I wanted to turn my paper sewing patterns into a digital format so I can put them on my blog for you to use.
 I only had Adobe Photoshop and was having the hardest time trying to figure out how to trace them.
 After some research and advice from others, I decided I needed Adobe Illustrator so I could create my files with ease.
 When I did, the difference was like night and day.
 It was like trying to use a hammer to unscrew a screw, but when I found the right tool, I was able to accomplish my task.

-But, even though I had the right software now, I wasn’t sure how to use it so I could make my own SVG cut files.
+Even though I had the right software, I wasn’t sure how to use it so I could make my own SVG cut files.
 I have been following Jennifer Maker for a while.
 She is an amazing crafter and my virtual mentor.
 I’ve learned so much from her in the crafting niche.
 She had what I was looking for.
 She has created a course that teaches step-by-step how to create SVG cut files.
 It’s called the CUT ABOVE Design Course.

 Jennifer’s course is only open a couple times a year, so after I heard about her course, I had to wait until enrollment was open.
-When it was open, I jumped at the opportunity to sign up.
+When the doors opened, I jumped at the opportunity to sign up.

 Here’s what you will get: